iotashan/ccmcc/README.md

 </div>

 Claude Code Mission Control Center (CCMCC) is a comprehensive desktop and mobile interface for [Claude Code](https://docs.anthropic.com/en/docs/claude-code), Anthropic's official CLI for AI-assisted coding.

-CCMCC provides a powerful mission control interface to manage your Claude Code projects and sessions locally or remotely, offering a unified command center that works everywhere.
+**CCMCC is a fork of the excellent [Claude Code UI](https://github.com/siteboon/claudecodeui) project**, enhanced with a focus on multi-project and multi-machine capabilities.
+This fork enables developers to work on multiple Claude Code projects simultaneously, even across different machines, providing a true mission control experience for managing all your AI-assisted coding sessions from a single interface.

+Key enhancements in CCMCC:
+- **Multi-Project Management** - Work on multiple Claude Code projects simultaneously without context switching
+- **Cross-Machine Control** - Connect to and manage Claude Code sessions running on different machines
+- **Unified Mission Control** - Single interface to oversee all your AI coding activities across projects and machines
+- **Enhanced Session Management** - Improved handling of concurrent sessions and project switching

 ## Screenshots